ig0re4/external-ip-publisher/README.md

 # external-ip-publisher
 ##About
  The external IP Address publisher is a java based application runs on the Windows only.
-The publisher is registered as a windows service and polling your computer external IP address and in case then IP address change, the service sends the e-mail notification regarding your new IP Address.
+The publisher is registered as a windows service and poll your computer external IP address and in case then it change, the service sends e-mail notification with your new IP Address.

 ##Configuration
  The configuration defined in the ip-notifier.ini file.
-Please follow instruction according the my comment.
+Please follow my comments.
 ##Password Encryption
-  One of the configuration properties its your email password, which you need to create by the following command java com.ip.notifier.StringCryptor <command> <text>
+  One of the configuration properties its your email password, which you need to create by command java com.ip.notifier.StringCryptor <command> <text>
   command :
 		-e - encrypt text.